erick291992/xkcd-ios/README.md

 others recommendations on it.

-run the following comman after cloning project ( must have cocopods installed)
+run the following command after cloning project ( must have cocopods installed)
 # pod install

 <p>